 A short sale is one when you cannot sell the home for what you owe on the mortgage and need to ask the lender to cover the difference (or short).

 In a short sale transaction, the mortgage lender and servicer must accept the buyer’s offer before an escrow account can be opened for the sale of the property.
-This type of mortgage relief transaction is lengthy (up to 120 days!) and involves a lot of paperwork.
-It’s not common in areas where values are rising.
+This type of mortgage relief transaction can be lengthy (up to 120 days) and involves a lot of paperwork.
+It’s not common in areas where values are falling or at times when the real estate market is dropping.

 When You Buy Another House